Dale Hardiman and Adam Lynch

 What was the catalyst for starting your own design business?

-We met whilst studying the Associate Degree in Design (Furniture) at RMIT in 2010, and then went on to study Industrial Design directly afterwards.
-We founded Dowel Jones in 3rd year of Industrial Design where we'd then worked together for 3 years.
+We met whilst studying the Associate Degree in Design (Furniture) at RMIT in 2010 and then went on to study Industrial Design directly afterwards.
+We founded Dowel Jones in the third year of Industrial Design where we'd then worked together for three years.

 We began Dowel Jones without a business plan or any real assumption it would become our full-time jobs, it was more of a reason for the two of us to continue collaborating on commercial projects.
 As we were reaching the end of our honours year in Industrial Design we had to discuss what we would be doing with the following year, and we both decided to try treating Dowel Jones as our full-time employment.